hollystill/LowCostGNSS/README.md

 <a name="license"></a>
 ## License

-This project is distributed under a ....
+This project is released under the [MIT License](opensource.org/license/mit/).

 <a name="contributor"></a>